Rye House Plot

 The Rye House Plot of 1683 was a plan to assassinate King Charles II of England and his brother (and heir to the throne) James, Duke of York.
 The royal party went from Westminster to Newmarket to see horse races and were expected to make the return journey on 1 April 1683, but because there was a major fire in Newmarket on 22 March (which destroyed half the town), the races were cancelled, and the King and the Duke returned to London early.
 As a result, the planned attack never took place.

 Historians vary in their assessment of the degree to which details of the conspiracy were finalised.
 Whatever the state of the assassination plot, plans to mount a rebellion against the Stuart monarchy were being entertained by some opposition leaders in England.
 The government cracked down hard on those in a series of state trials, accompanied with repressive measures and widespread searches for arms.
-The Plot presaged, and may have hastened, the rebellions of 1685, the Monmouth Rebellion and Argyll's Rising.
+The plot presaged, and may have hastened, the 1685 Monmouth Rebellion and Argyll's Rising.

 Background

-After the Restoration of the monarchy under Charles II in 1660 there was concern among some members of Parliament, former republicans and sections of the Protestant population of England that the King's relationship with France under Louis XIV and the other Catholic rulers of Europe was too close.
+After the Restoration of the monarchy under Charles II in 1660, there was concern among some members of Parliament, former republicans, and sections of the Protestant population of England, that the King's relationship with France under Louis XIV and the other Catholic rulers of Europe was too close.
 Anti-Catholic sentiment, which associated Roman Catholicism with absolutism, was widespread, and focused particular attention on the succession to the English throne.
 While Charles was publicly Anglican, he and his brother were known to have Catholic sympathies.
 These suspicions were confirmed in 1673 when James was discovered to have converted to Roman Catholicism.

 In 1681, triggered by the opposition-invented Popish Plot, the Exclusion Bill was introduced in the House of Commons, which would have excluded James from the succession.
 Charles outmanoeuvred his opponents and dissolved the Oxford Parliament.
 This left his opponents with no lawful method of preventing James's succession, and rumours of plots and conspiracies abounded.
 With the "country party" in disarray, Lord Melville, Lord Leven, and Lord Shaftesbury, leader of the opposition to Charles's rule, fled to Holland where Shaftesbury soon died.
 Many well-known members of Parliament and noblemen of the "country party" would soon be known as Whigs, a faction name that stuck.